Skip to content

 Gingivitis

 Gingivitis is a gum disease caused by a build-up of plaque.
-This can cause pain and discomfort and your pet may struggle to eat and have bad breath.
+This can cause pain and discomfort.
+Your pet may also struggle to eat and have bad breath.

 Luxating patella

 Your dog is likely to need surgery to correct the alignment of the kneecap.
-Physiotherapy will help your dog recover, but normal exercise will be restricted for 8 weeks.
-They’ll be able to use their leg fully within a few months.
+Physiotherapy will help your dog recover, but normal exercise will be restricted for six to eight weeks.
+Most dogs resume normal activity around three months after surgery.

 Deafness